A luxury handbag is a better investment than it has ever been – especially a Chanel handbag.

 We fashionphiles are no strangers to the increasing value of luxury handbags (and the ways to capitalize on them) in the pre-owned marketplace.
 That means we understand that the luxury we already own could, in fact, become more valuable over time.
 How valuable exactly?
 Keep reading.

 First things first.
 When it comes to understanding Chanel resale value, the most important thing to note is Chanel’s yearly price increases.
 When speaking of luxury, nothing quite compares to the marvel behind Chanel (besides, Hermes, but that’s another story).

 Allow me to present a case on Chanel resale value.
 For instance, that new Classic Jumbo Flap bag you purchased at retail for $6,400 back in 2019?
-I have very good news for you.
-With the most recent price increase of 2021 bumping up the value of the Jumbo flap to $8,500, you have earned a beautiful ROI.
+Good news for you.
+Noting the price increase from July 2021 alone, the value of the Jumbo flap bumped up to $8,500 earning you a beautiful ROI.

 But it gets better.
 In addition to a return on investment, if you were to sell yours now, you potentially could gain a $2,100 profit!
 That’s just for investing in the Chanel Jumbo Flap bag two years ago and selling it now.
 If you keep it for longer, the profit could be greater.

 For those who prefer pretty visuals, our graph shows how Chanel’s value has grown over the years, using Chanel Flap bags as an example.
 It goes without saying that your pre-owned Chanel handbag is worth something.